Introduction to Machine Learning Regularization

 Regularization by Dropout

 Dropout is a method of periodization used in neural networks.
 It stops other neurons from complex co-adaptations.
 Completely related layers in neural nets are more likely to overfit training results.
-For each of the specified layers, you can drop connections with a 1-p probability by using Dropout.
-Where p is called, hold the parameter of likelihood, and that needs to be tuned.
+You can drop connections with a 1-p probability for each specified layer by using Dropout.
+Where p is called, hold the likelihood parameter, which needs to be tuned.

 With Dropout, when fallen out neurons are left out after the training iteration, you are left with a decreased network.
 By avoiding training all the neurons on the full training data in one go, Dropout prevents overfitting.
 It also increases the speed of training and learns more stable internal functions that generalize on unseen data better.
 However, it is important to remember that relative to training without Dropout, Dropout takes more cycles to practice (If you have 100 observations in your training data, then using 100 examples for training is considered as 1 epoch).